Unary coding: Unary coding in biological networks

 Unary coding is used in the neural circuits responsible for birdsong production.
 The nucleus in the brain of the songbirds that plays a part in both the learning and the production of bird song is the HVC (high vocal center).
 The command signals for different notes in the birdsong emanate from different points in the HVC.
 This coding works as space coding which is an efficient strategy for biological circuits due to its inherent simplicity and robustness.

 Standard run-length unary codes

 All binary data is defined by the ability to represent unary numbers in alternating run-lengths of 1s and 0s.
-This conforms to the standard definition of unary ie N digits of the same number 1 or 0.
+This conforms to the standard definition of unary i.e. N digits of the same number 1 or 0.
 All run-lengths by definition have at least one digit and thus represent strictly positive integers.